Tremors and horocycle dynamics on the moduli space of translation surfaces: The space of pairs of tori glued along slits

 \subsection{The locus $\EE$}

-\name{subsec: locus E} McMullen studied the eigenform loci $\EE_D$, which are affine $G$-invariant suborbifolds of $\HH(1,1)$ and have several equivalent descriptions (see \cite{McMullen-SL(2)} and references therein).
-The description which will be convenient for us is the following.
-Let $\HH(0,0)$ be the stratum of tori with two marked points, then $\EE$ is the collection of surfaces $q \in \HH(1,1)$ for which there is a branched $2$ to $1$ translation cover onto a surface in $\HH(0,0)$.
+\name{subsec: locus E} McMullen studied the eigenform loci $\EE_D$, which are affine $G$-invariant suborbifolds of $\HH(1,1)$ (see \cite{McMullen-SL(2)} and references therein).
+The description of $\EE=\EE_4$ which will be convenient for us is the following.
+Recalling that $\HH(0,0)$ is the stratum of tori with two marked points, we have that $\EE$ is the collection of $q \in \HH(1,1)$ for which there is a branched $2$ to $1$ translation cover from $M_q$ onto a torus in $\HH(0,0)$.
 To avoid confusion with different conventions used in the literature, we remind the reader that we take the marked points in $\HH(0,0)$ and $\HH(1,1)$ to be labelled.
 See \cite[\S 7]{eigenform} for additional information.

+Given a torus $T \in \HH(0,0)$ and a saddle connection $\delta$ joining the two marked points we can build a surface $M\in\HH(1,1)$ by cutting $T$ along $\delta$, viewing the resulting surface as a surface with boundary.
+We define $M$ to be the result of taking two copies of the surface with boundary and gluing along the boundaries.
+The surface $M$ has a branched covering map to $T$ and a deck transformation which is an involution interchanging the two copies of $T$.
+A {\em slit} on a translation surface is a union of homologous saddle connections which disconnect the surface.
+Thus in this example, the preimage $\sigma$ of $\delta$ under the map $M \to T$ is a slit.
+We say that $M$ is built from the {\em slit construction} applied to $\sigma$.
+Clearly surfaces built from the slit construction belong to $\EE.$

 The following proposition shows that, with respect to the terminology of \S \ref{subsec: orbifold}, $\EE$ consists of points in $\HH(1,1)$ where the local orbifold group is non-trivial; namely, it is the group of order two generated by an involution in $\Mod(S,\Sigma)$.